JuliaLang/julia/doc/src/devdocs/pkgimg.md

 ## Package images optimized for multiple microarchitectures
 Similar to [multi-versioning](@ref sysimg-multi-versioning) for system images, package images support multi-versioning.
-If you are in a heterogenous environment, with a unified cache, you can set the environment variable `JULIA_CPU_TARGET` to multi-version the object caches.
+If you are in a heterogenous environment, with a unified cache, you can set the environment variable `JULIA_CPU_TARGET=generic` to multi-version the object caches.

 ## Flags that impact package image creation and selection

 These are the Julia command line flags that impact cache selection.
 Package images that were created with different flags will be rejected.

-- `-g`: Exact match required since it changes code generation.
+- `-g`, `--debug-info`: Exact match required since it changes code generation.
 - `--check-bounds`: Exact match required since it changes code generation.
 - `--pkgimage-native-code`: To allow running without object caching enabled.
 - `-O`, `--optimize`: Reject package images generated for a lower optimization level,